Bteghrine: Water

 There are several springs used for both drinking water and agricultural purposes in Bteghrine.
 The four primary springs are Zaarour, Manboukh, Mir, and Sparta.

 Agriculture

-Bteghrine is situated on a rocky hillside, but supports a thriving, self-sufficient agriculture.
-Most of the land within the city and the surrounding hills, including the Meisree and Bsefrine districts, was fully-terraced to make it more suited for planting.
+Bteghrine is situated on a rocky hillside, but supports a self-sufficient agriculture.
+Most of the land within the city and the surrounding hills, including the Meisree and Bsefrine districts, was terraced to make it more suited for planting.
 The most common fruits and vegetables grown in Bteghrine are: figs, grapes, mulberry, plums, apples, peaches, persimmon, pomegranate, cherries, tomatoes, cucumber, parsley, mint, wheat, and beans.
 Small shops in the town process much of the local produce into arak, molasses, wine, and preserves.

 Economy

 The Saliba Nail and Screw factory is the largest single plant in Bteghrine.
 Additionally, the town has a large number of small shops for blacksmithing, woodworking, car repair and bodywork, leather tailoring, and aluminum manufacturing.
-The city also enjoys a full set of services including three gas stations, a supermarket, dry cleaner, several specialty and general stores, a large bakery, several bookstores, several clinics, many restaurants, and one hotel.
-Bteghrine also hosts the central telephone station for the upper Metn region.

 Education

 There is one public school in the town named Bteghrine Public School, and one private Catholic school.